garden-io/garden/docs/getting-started/quickstart.md

 ## Next Steps

-Now that you have Garden installed and seen its basic capabilities it's time to take the next steps.
+Now that you have Garden installed and seen its basic capabilities, it's time to take the next steps.

 If you'd like to better understand how a Garden project is configured, we recommend going through our [first project tutorial](../tutorials/your-first-project/README.md) which walks you through configuring a Garden project step-by-step.